microsoft/playwright/docs/src/api/class-request.md

 If request gets a 'redirect' response, the request is successfully finished with the 'requestfinished' event, and a new request is  issued to a redirected url.

+## async method: Request.allHeaders
+- returns: <[Headers]>

+An object with all the request HTTP headers associated with this request.

 ## method: Request.failure
 - returns: <[null]|[string]>